Director of Programs

-Rachel got involved with social justice activism through Resource Generation, were she's been organizing young people with wealth to redistribute their resources towards racial and economic justice as a leader of the Bay Area chapter.
-She's also coordinated volunteers, led fundraising teams and facilitated study groups with Catalyst Project, an organization that does anti-racist political education and movement building with predominantly white communities.
-She has extensive experience working with youth leading outdoor education trips around California.
-When she's not working, she spends her time biking and hiking, taking dance classes, playing music, cooking and sometimes baking, and enjoying time with her adorable blue-nosed pit bull Maggie.
-She brings her love of Jewish community, deep commitment to social justice and belief in the power of youth activism to JYCA and is so grateful to be part of this community.
+Rachel brings her love of Jewish community, deep commitment to social justice and belief in the power of youth activism to JYCA.
+She got involved with social justice activism through Resource Generation, were she organized young people with wealth to redistribute their resources towards racial and economic justice as a leader of the Bay Area chapter.
+Her first experiences working with youth were through leading outdoor education trips around California.
+When she's not working, she spends her time biking and hiking, taking dance classes, playing music, cooking and sometimes baking, and being a dog-mom to her blue-nosed pit bull Maggie.

 Board of Directors